 What about Low Fat Foods?

 Low Fat foods typically contain less than 3 grams of fat per serving.
 Reduced fat generally means less than 25g per serving.
-As food producers become more aware of the popularity of low carb diets, you are less likely to see ‘low fat’ emblazoned across food packaging, instead being replaced with ‘low carb’ or ‘high in protein’.
+You are less likely to see ‘low fat’ emblazoned across food packaging, as food producers become more aware of the popularity of low carb diets.
+Instead being replaced with ‘low carb’ or ‘high in protein’.

-While for the most part this is good news for those of us interested in LCIF some of this advertising can be misleading and doesn’t tell the entire story.
+This is good news for those of us interested in LCIF although some of this advertising can be misleading and doesn’t tell the entire story.

 What’s the Problem with Low Fat?

-In the majority of cases when fat is removed from a product sodium (salt), preservatives, thickeners (to maintain texture) and of course, sugar (usually under another name) are added.
+When fat is removed from a product sodium (salt), preservatives, thickeners (to maintain texture) and of course, sugar (usually under another name) are often added.

 It’s also important to point out, low dietary fat also does not equal low body fat.
 The human body is far more complex than most people realise and can convert any excess calories to body fat.